mbeaudru/modern-js-cheatsheet/readme.md

 In other words, if you pass in *null* the default parameter **won't be applied**.

-> **Note :** Default value assignment can be used with destructured parameters as well (see next notion to see an example)
+> **Note:** Default value assignment can be used with destructured parameters as well (see next notion to see an example)

 #### External resource